 If you define the event handler, as listed below, the handler will replace the collection of handlers of the base BLC.
 The code of the replacing handler that is given below introduces the same behavior of the Stock Items form as the code of the event handler that is added to the collection, as described above in Adding a Handler to the Collection of Base Handlers.
-In the handler below, you invoke the base handlers first and then validate the TaxCategoryID and UsrLocalTaxCategoryID fields and return an error message that displays for the Local Tax Category box if the validation fails.
+In the handler below, you invoke the base handlers first and then validate the TaxCategoryID and UsrLocalTaxCategoryID fields and return an error message that displays for the Local TaxCategory box if the validation fails.

 '''

-#region Event Handlers

-protected void InventoryItem_RowUpdating(
+#region Event Handlersprotected void InventoryItem_RowUpdating(

-PXCache cache, PXRowUpdatingEventArgs e, PXRowUpdating InvokeBaseHandler)
+PXCache cache, PXRowUpdatingEventArgs e, PXRowUpdating InvokeBaseHandler){

-{

 //execute the collection of base handlers

 if(InvokeBaseHandler != null) InvokeBaseHandler(cache, e);

 //add the validation of Local Tax Category

 InventoryItem row = e.NewRow as InventoryItem;

-InventoryItemExtension rowExt = cache.GetExtension<InventoryItemExtension>(row);
+InventoryItemExt rowExt = cache.GetExtension<InventoryItemExt>(row);

 if (row.TaxCategoryID != null && rowExt.UsrLocalTaxCategoryID != null &&

 row.TaxCategoryID == rowExt.UsrLocalTaxCategoryID)

+{

+cache.RaiseExceptionHandling<InventoryItemExt.usrLocalTaxCategoryID>(

+row,

+rowExt.UsrLocalTaxCategoryID,

+new PXSetPropertyException("Tax category and local tax category should differ",

+PXErrorLevel.Warning));

 }

+#endregion

 '''

-: Notice the three parameters within the event handler declaration.
+Notice the three parameters within the event handler declaration.
 When the event is raised, the system calls the event handler, passing a link to the first item in the base BLC event handler collection.
 You execute InvokeBaseHandler() to invoke the collection of event handlers defined in the base BLC.
 Depending on a customization task, you can skip the execution of base handlers or implement the needed logic before the base handlers are invoked.

-Adding an Event Handler From the Layout Editor
+Adding an Event Handler From the Screen Editor

-To add a custom handler for a row or field event to the customization project, you can use the Layout Editor, as described below.
+To add a custom handler for a row or field event to the customization project, you can use the Screen Editor, as described below.

-: For this example, you have to enable the Lot and Serial Tracking feature in the system to view the Lot/ Serial Class box on the General Settings tab of the Stock Items form.
+For this example, you have to enable the Lot and Serial Tracking feature in the system to view the Lot/Serial Class box on the General Settings tab of the Stock Items form.

-Open the Stock Items form (Distribution > Inventory > Work Area > Manage).
-Suppose that you need to replace the error message that appears on the Lot/Serial Class box for an incompatible class selected in the box (see the screenshot below) with a warning message.
+Suppose that on the Stock Items form you need to replace the warning message that appears on the Lot/Serial Class box for an incompatible class selected in the box (see the screenshot below) with an error message.

-Figure: The original error message on the Stock Items form
+Figure: The original warning message on the Stock Items form

 To resolve the task, you have to modify the logic of validation of the DAC field that corresponds to the Lot/Serial Class box.
 You have to implement a custom handler for the FieldVerifying event on the DAC field.
+Do the following:

-To find the DAC field and add the event handler to the customization project for it, open the form in Layout Editor.
+1. Find the DAC field and add the event handler to the customization project for it, open the form in Screen Editor.
 To do this, on the Customization menu, select Inspect Element and click the label or the box area of the Lot/Serial Class control.
 The system should retrieve the following information that appears in the Element Properties dialog box:

 - Control Type: Selector.
 The type of the inspected UI control. - Data Class: InventoryItem.
 The data access class that contains the field corresponding to the inspected control. - Data Field: LotSerClassID.
 The data field that is linked to the inspected control. - Business Logic: InventoryItemMaint.
-The business logic controller that provides the logic for the Stock Items form.

-Click Customize in the Element Inspector to open the form in Layout Editor.
+The business logic controller that provides the logic for the Stock Items form. - 2.
+Click Customize in the Element Inspector.
 In the Select Customization Project dialog box, specify the project to which you want to add the customization item for the business logic controller of the form and click OK.

-Layout Editor opens for the form already navigated to the inspected control, as the screenshot below shows.
+Screen Editor opens for the form already navigated to the inspected control, as the screenshot below shows.